sqldelight/sqldelight/README.md

 Snapshots of the development version (including the IDE plugin zip) are available in [Sonatype's `snapshots` repository](https://oss.sonatype.org/content/repositories/snapshots/).
 Note that the coordinates are all app.cash.sqldelight instead of com.squareup.cash for the 2.0.0+ SNAPSHOTs.

+Documentation pages for the latest snapshot version can be [found here](https://cashapp.github.io/sqldelight/snapshot).

 License
 =======